What is modern slavery?

 Types of modern slavery include:

-Human trafficking – adults and children are traded so they can be exploited by others for comercial gain.
+Human trafficking – adults and children are traded so they can be exploited by others for commercial gain.
+Find out more about human trafficking.

 Forced labour – victims are forced to work against their will, often working very long hours for little or no pay in dire conditions under verbal or physical threats of violence to them or their families.
 It can happen in many sectors of the economy.